drakewilcox/Divebar-Jukebox/README.md

 - [x] Fix Queue issue: adding a track to the queue does not always put it last (seen when an album was in the queue)
 - [x] Examine Library Scan process and possible issues.
 - [ ] Playback of the first song in Queue is really abrupt, maybe a fade in or delay?
-- [ ] look into if mp3 files will work as well
+- [ ] Add Support for mp3 file playback
 - [x] Clear Queue when user switches collections
 - [x] Fix Edit Album Modal form state issue (Album Name not holding state)
 - [ ] Star and recommended icons should append to a word so they dont break a line.